Estelle200/Weather-Energy-Analytics/README.md

 # Goal:
+Analyze weather patterns in Hamburg and their potential impact on energy usage, using a data pipeline (Python + MySQL) and a Power BI dashboard.
 This project builds a simple data pipeline from OpenWeatherMap to MySQL, with a Power BI dashboard visualizing weather patterns in Hamburg.